-Orphans and Other Children Made Vulnerable by HIV/AIDS: Challenges for Governments

-The continued increase in international HIV rates is proving devastating for governments heavily affected by HIV/AIDS, not only because their most productive populations are being decimated, but also because the future of these countries and their children is at risk.
+Orphans and Other Children Made Vulnerable by HIV/AIDS: Challenges for Governments populations are being decimated, but also because the future of these countries and their children is at risk.
 Governments with significant populations of children orphaned and made vulnerable by HIV/AIDS may be faced with a range of issues, including surging street children populations, a rise in child labor, child prostitution and other forms of exploitative work, vulnerability to crime, militias and terrorist organizations, a growing population of uneducated and unskilled laborers; and long-term foreign aid dependence.
 This section will explore some of these challenges, and the implications that they have on affected countries.